jackwillis/militanthistory/collections/_lm_articles/40/build-labor-party-advocates.md

 <abbr>LPA</abbr> chapters and recruitment committees have recently gotten off the
 ground in Boston, Los Angeles and other cities.

-{% include drop-cap.html text="Last December," %}
+{% include drop-cap.html text="Last December, 350" %}
-350 labor party supporters -- members of
+labor party supporters -- members of
 60 unions and several community groups -- attended a Midwest conference in Toledo, Ohio.
 Lisa Hane, <abbr>LPA</abbr> member from Chicago, told the conference that if the movement is